devonfw-tutorials/katacoda-scenarios-dev/59_Jump-the-queue_JumpTheQueue/step4.md

-Build and Run the Angular Frontend Server
+Now build and run the Angular Frontend Server.
+For that you need to install the dependencies first.

 Please change the folder to &#39;../../angular&#39;.